TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

 By clicking on the 🔄 button, you will pull your colleages' changes.

 2. When multiple people work on one chapter, it is possible that conflicts will arise if you and your colleagues have made incompatible changes in the same branch.
-In that case, when pulling from the remote repositery, Git in VS Code will recognize conflicts and help you to solve potential incompatible changes (merging conflicts).
+In that case, when pulling from the remote repository, Git in VS Code will recognize conflicts and help you to solve potential incompatible changes (merging conflicts).
 Open the files that are marked as conflicitng.

 <figure align="center">
     <img src="figures/Conflicts2.PNG" alt="Example Image" width="650">